FAQ

 About WCW and its audience

-Q: What can I learn at the Waterfowl Conservation Workshop (WCW)?
+Q: What will I learn at the Waterfowl Conservation Workshop (WCW)?

 A: WCW provides a resource from which aviculturists can draw knowledge and information about waterfowl husbandry and breeding, conservation, research, veterinary care, and other relevant topics.